Pancreatic cancer

 • part of the common bile duct.

 A Whipple procedure is a long operation.
 It usually lasts 5–8 hours.
-As your surgeon will explain, this surgery is complex and there is a chance of serious problems, such as major bleeding or leaking from one of the joins between the remaining parts.
+As your surgeon will explain, this surgery is complex and there is a chance of serious problems, such as major bleeding or leaking.

 Most people stay in hospital for 1–2 weeks after surgery, and full recovery takes at least 8–12 weeks.
 Your team will encourage you to move around and start gentle exercise as soon as you are ready.